|

 investment on its next generation network (NGN); funding first announced

 several years ago and re-announced under new management.
+A growing number of competitors,

 partnerships local authorities and others keep beavering away to widen true